-"It's a human-behavior problem, and there's always going to be one or two bad apples that we can't control," Kenyon said.
+"It's a human behavior problem and there's always going to be one or two bad apples that we can't control," Kenyon said.
 "An ordinance isn't going to change that."

-"We need a couple of pilots, and they need to be carefully set up and monitored from the get-go so we can see them succeed," Barker said.
+"We need a couple of pilots and they need to be carefully set up and monitored from the get-go so we can see them succeed," Barker said.

 "I have been calling cops one to two times a week to get the motor homes to move," Dittmar said.
 "They do move.
 But then they come right back."

 The Police Department estimates that there are between 25 and 50 people living in vehicles.
-Jonathan Brown, a Ventura resident, said between five and 10 have been living in buses and vans near his neighborhood park for months now.
+Jonathan Brown, a Ventura resident, said between five and 10 having been living in buses and vans near his neighborhood park for months now.
 They cook their meals in the park and "take away our sense of community," Brown said.

 "The sense out there is that there are strangers in the park and that we won't be able to use the park," Brown said.